Kaushik075/ShopVista-Retail-Intelligence-End-to-End-Data-Pipeline/README.md

 # ShopVista-Retail-Intelligence-End-to-End-Data-Pipeline [Data Engineering using Spark & Azure Databricks]

-End-to-End Data Pipeline using Azure Databricks, PySpark & Power BI

-ShopVista is a rapidly growing e-commerce company that generates data across multiple operational systems including orders, shipments, returns, customers, products, categories, brands, and date dimensions.
-As the business expanded, reporting became fragmented across files and systems, making it difficult to generate timely insights and maintain a single source of truth.

-To solve this challenge, an end-to-end modern data platform was designed and implemented on Microsoft Azure using a Medallion Architecture (Bronze → Silver → Gold).
-The platform automates data ingestion, transformation, quality validation, and analytics delivery through Power BI dashboards.
+Reduced reporting complexity and established a centralized analytics foundation for retail operations.
+Designed and implemented an end-to-end Azure data platform using Azure Data Lake, Databricks, PySpark, and Power BI with a Medallion Architecture (Bronze → Silver → Gold)

 # Project Overview & Scope of Work